 - Care for yourself.
 Being willing to act unilaterally means letting go of the idea that your partner is responsible for validating your choice to refresh the relationship — or even for acknowledging the changes in you.
 Instead, seek that validation from yourself.
 “Any form of real change, whether changing a relationship or ending it, means you have to look to yourself for your identity, validation, emotional soothing, and resilience,” says Schnarch.

-Full of anecdotes and examples, this book offers guidance for women who are looking to establish and maintain solid friendships.
+- The Friendship Crisis: Finding, Making, and Keeping Friends When You’re Not a Kid Anymore by Marla Paul: Full of anecdotes and examples, this book offers guidance for women who are looking to establish and maintain solid friendships.

-In this Psychology Today article, Taibbi offers tactics for reestablishing contact, connection, and intimacy.
+- “The Stale Relationship: 3 Ways to Shake It Up” by Robert Taibbi, LCSW: In this Psychology Today article, Taibbi offers tactics for reestablishing contact, connection, and intimacy.

-A regular contributor to SheKnows, Padykula shares practical advice on how to go deeper in friendships, including switching up your routine and sharing hopes, dreams, and goals.
+- “Friendship Overhaul” by Jessica Padykula: A regular contributor to SheKnows, Padykula shares practical advice on how to go deeper in friendships, including switching up your routine and sharing hopes, dreams, and goals.